niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## IP

-- [ ] time is still weird
 - [ ] add testing for bid processing?
 	1. mocking as a concept
-- [ ] refractor ebay bid processing into one function after testing is added
-- [ ] there is a case in bid where its min by itself6 bids · Time left5m left (Today 06:27 PM)
 - [ ] govcr for integration tests
-- [ ] i could separate the parsing from the network logic, refractor it so that chromedp just returns the html, this would also mean to change the way the proxy system works as well
+- [ ] maybe add a proxy setup function or put the proxy string into the init functions and move everything there
-- [ ] do a walkthrough teacher /tutor skill for opencode
+- [ ] there is also a case were there is only day

 ## Planned

+- [ ] make anti bot, cloudflare measures with llm stuff
+- [ ] time in bids is a bit weird
 - [ ] 1. [x] self hosted github runner
 	2. [ ] self hosted mongodb database setup, no longer uses atlas search vectors so this shouldnt be an issue
 		1. [ ] apparently you can run atlas instances online and i didnt have to migrate off of mongo search but it is what it is